PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 **Sales Revenue**, **Country** and **Year**), the **Title** property of the visual will use the translations for whatever language has been used to load the report.
-The following table shows how the default **Title** property of this visual is updated for each language supported by the live demo.
+The following table shows how the default **Title** property of this visual is updated for each of the these five languages.

 | Language        | Visual Title                         |
 |-----------------|--------------------------------------|